yazanalqasem/iPass2.0NativeiOS/README.md

 ## Contact
-If you have any questions regarding our implementation guide please contact ipass-mena Customer Service.
-The ipass-mena online helpdesk contains a wealth of information regarding our service including demo videos, product descriptions, FAQs and other things that may help to get you started with ipass-mena.
+If you have any questions regarding our implementation guide please contact iPass-mena Customer Service.
+The iPass-mena online helpdesk contains a wealth of information regarding our service including demo videos, product descriptions, FAQs and other things that may help to get you started with iPass-mena.

 ## Copyright
 &copy; Copyright (c) 2024 iPass